9-5/WinPE-VNC/README.md

 ```
 12. Close all folders/files from C:\WinPE\mount and execute the following command from a Command Prompt as an Administrator to dismount and commit the changes.
 `DISM /Unmount-WIM /MountDir:C:\WinPE\mount /Commit`
-13. Once committed, the WinPE installation is ready to be installed onto a USB or HDD of your choice.
-Note, [creating a WinPE ISO](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/winpe-create-usb-bootable-drive?view=windows-11#create-a-winpe-iso-dvd-or-cd) file and using [Rufus](https://rufus.ie) is typically the most straight forward approach.
+13. Once committed, the WinPE installation is ready to be installed onto a USB or HDD of your choice. // [Creating a WinPE ISO](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/winpe-create-usb-bootable-drive?view=windows-11#create-a-winpe-iso-dvd-or-cd) file and using [Rufus](https://rufus.ie) is typically the most straight forward approach.

 ## Usage
 Once booting into WinPE, the startnet.cmd file will autorun and setup the VNC environment.
 Locate the IPv4 address found after running the ipconfig command.